-The Earth Systems Program offers current Stanford University undergraduates the opportunity to apply for a one-year coterminal Master of Arts (M.A.) degree in Earth Systems, Environmental Communication.
-The Master of Arts degree in Earth Systems provides an overview of the theory, techniques, and challenges of communicating environmental concepts to non-specialist audiences and includes hands-on experience with different modalities of communication, principally writing, multimedia production, and education.
-The degree program is built on a three-quarter progression of required core courses, including a required practicum experience, along with focus courses.
-Students will complete 22 units of required core courses along with another 23 units of focus courses, to be selected in close consultation with Tom Hayden and a faculty co-adviser.
+The Earth Systems Program offers current Stanford University undergraduates the opportunity to apply for admission to a 45-unit coterminal Master of Arts (MA) program in Earth Systems, Environmental Communication.
+The Earth Systems Master of Arts degree provides an overview of the theory, techniques, and challenges of communicating environmental science and policy concepts to diverse audiences and includes hands-on experience with different modalities of communication including writing, journalism, multimedia production, and informal education.
+The degree program is built on a set of required Core courses including a weekly seminar, a practicum placement, and a capstone project, enhanced with a range of individually selected Focus courses chosen either to emphasize a particular topic or modality or to provide greater breadth and diversity of study topics within environmental communication.
+Focus courses are selected in close consultation with the MA Director and a faculty co-adviser.

 Focus courses may be selected with an emphasis on writing, multimedia, or teaching, or to provide a broad survey across modalities.
 Potential focus courses may be included from the journalism and creative writing programs, the Graduate School of Education, and other programs.
 Possible courses within Earth Systems include EARTHSYS 200, 235 and the Jasper Ridge docent training courses, EARTHSYS 105A and 105B, as well as EARTH 218 and 219.